-Day after day, a horrid little gang called the Learned Friends were taunting them with beastly accusations.
+Day after day, a horrid gang, the Learned Friends, were taunting them with beastly accusations.
 Geoffrey, the meanest of the Learned Friends, kept saying they were fibbing.
 He kept making them remember silly things that had happened long ago.

 If you haven't met the Secret Seven, there are three sets of best friends: Travers "Trav" Duncan and Brian Flannery, John McGuigan and John "Atko" Atkinson, and John "Kingy" Kinghorn and Greg "Jonesy" Jones - and an investment banker Richard "Digger" Poole just for good measure.

-There were a thousand gems in the ICAC cross-examinations this week, and there will be many thousands more before Eddie Obeid even gets in the box.
-We have selected a few, dear readers, for your edification.
+THERE were 1000 gems in the ICAC cross-examinations this week, and there will be many thousands more before Eddie Obeid even gets in the box.
+We have selected a few, readers, for your edification.

 Geoffrey Watson, counsel assisting the commission, to John Kinghorn:

 fact that Greg Jones had a previous relationship with Ian Macdonald [mines minister] was it?"